annkeenan/os-spring18/project4/README.md

 amount of space used for the array and performance with a O(1) lookup time.
 Additionally, the effectiveness of the hash function was limited by the modulus operation, but in order to preserve space, it was necessary.
-Each PacketHash struct has a size of up to 32+2400+4 = 2436 bytes.
+Each PacketHash struct has a size of up to 1+32+2400+4 = 2437 bytes.
 An array of size 30,000 would therefore take up just over 64MB of space should each char array be 2400 bytes in length.

 ## Performance

+./threadedRE Dataset-Small.pcap Dataset-Small.pcap
+Level 1, Number of threads 2.
+Hits:         12782
+Savings:      0.461811
+Elapsed time: 0.130000

+./threadedRE Dataset-Medium.pcap
+Level 1, Number of threads 2.
+Hits:         5591
+Savings:      0.162190
+Elapsed time: 0.250000